 Daniel studied Biology and Marine Science at the University of Auckland, New Zealand, graduating in 2010.
 He spent his final year on an exchange at the University of British Columbia, Canada, including one semester at the Bamfield Marine Sciences Centre on Vancouver Island learning field techniques and research skills.
 Daniel has also volunteered on research projects for several Masters and PhD students including using hair snares to monitor invasive stoats in New Zealand and testing the effects of salmon farm pesticides on prawns.
 After a year working in Australia to remedy his financial situation, Daniel returned to the world of research and volunteered with the HOSCAP Borneo team for four months in 2013.
 He is now back in school in Australia to complete an Honours program.

 Sami graduated from Anglia Ruskin University in 2009 with a degree in zoology and has since volunteered with numerous international NGO’s.
 Having assisted with herpetological field research and conservation in Greece, Honduras and Indonesia, Sami was keen to branch out and develop and apply his skills in other areas.
 He recently assisted with the establishment of a community-based marine research and conservation organisation in the Koh Sdach archipelago off the coast of Cambodia.
 Following this, Sami returned to dry land to volunteer with HOSCAP Borneo from March – November 2013 and again from May – July 2014, to expand his knowledge of terrestrial biodiversity monitoring and assessment.
-He is now back in school in the UK to complete a Masters program.
-Sami can be contacted at email@example.com
+He has since completed his Masters from the UK and is working towards his PhD, conducting fieldwork in Sabah.
+Sami can be contacted at firstname.lastname@example.org